panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 numbers[Symbol.iterator](); // => object
 ```

 Invoking the expression `numbers[Symbol.iterator]()` shows that the array instance contains the special method `Symbol.iterator`.
-This makes the array conform to Iterable protocol.
+This makes the array conform to the Iterable protocol.

 However, the `Symbol.iterator` method must return an object which conforms to `Iterator` protocol: let's name it the iterator object.